Dr. Mary Jane Eisenhauer

 Project Coordinator

-Hadassah Moore has been calling The Region “home” since 2017, previously living in Ohio.
+Hadassah has been calling The Region “home” since 2017, previously living in Ohio.
 While new to the Early Childhood space specifically, her professional experience lies in not-for-profit program coordination.
 Her passion for equipping local communities began when she worked for United Way of Defiance County (OH), and she is proud to bring that passion to Porter County.
-Most recently, she served as Administrative Assistant at PNW’s School of Education & Counseling, solidifying K-12 partnerships throughout Northwest Indiana.
+Most recently, she served in PNW’s School of Education & Counseling, solidifying K-12 partnerships throughout Northwest Indiana.

-Hadassah holds a B.A. in Applied Communications from Cedarville University and enjoys baking and word puzzles when she isn’t busy running after her infant son.
+Hadassah holds a B.A. in Applied Communications from Cedarville University and enjoys baking and word puzzles when she isn’t busy running after her toddler son.

 Get to know Hadassah

-Seeing the eagerness to improve young kiddos’ lives once they learn about early relational health and brain development
+Seeing the eagerness to improve young kiddos’ lives with all they know about early relational health and brain development

 The Monster at the End of This Book by Jon Stone